galisaishankar08/Molecular-Structure-Isomorphism/README.md

 # Molecular-Structure-Isomorphism

-In Chemical bond structure, Structure of chemical bond is very different than normal graph hence it becomes very tedious job to apply graph isomorphism algorithms for such kinds of structure.
+In Molecular structure, Structure of chemical bond is very different than normal graph hence it becomes very tedious job to apply graph isomorphism algorithms for such kinds of structure.